maffinyep/seranade-docs/encryption/readme.md

 # Encryption

-## Server side
+## Server-side

-Some DB Framework (like PostgreSQL) supports fine-grained access control at the table level through the use of roles and permissions.
+Some DB frameworks (like MariaDB) support fine-grained access control at the table level through the use of roles and permissions.
 You can assign specific privileges to those roles for particular tables.
-This allows you to control who perform certain actions on specific tables and log them.
+This allows you to control who performs certain actions on specific tables and log them.

 1. **Roles** for different responsibilities in the application.